substrate-asia/hackathon-2023-winter/docs/GDD.md

 - **Mountain**:
     - Mountain tiles are rich in resources like stone and potentially gold, playing a key role in construction and wealth accumulation.

-- **Forest**:
+- **Tree**:
-    - Forest tiles are the primary source of wood, essential for building and upgrading structures.
+    - Tree tiles are the primary source of wood, essential for building and upgrading structures.

 - **Desert**:
     - Desert tiles hold potential for hidden resources, with rumors of harboring gold and other valuable materials.